1. What does CBA do to make my transactions secure?

 - We monitor your accounts, 24/7

 We have advanced security and fraud detection systems in place, monitoring your account 24/7.
-Our state-of-the-art technologies, detects any abnormal transactions or spend patterns.
+Our state-of-the-art technologies endeavour to detect abnormal transactions or spend patterns on your account that may be a sign of unauthorised transactions.

 - Secure Internet Shopping with NetCode